camelwater/Table-BOT/README.md

 `?start [format] [numTeams] (room rxx) (gps=3) (sui=no)` ex. `?start 5v5 2 sui=yes`

 Initializes a table instance with the given format (FFA 2v2, 3v3, etc.) and number of teams.
-Optionally, if you already know the room id (rxx) of the desired room, you can input that to skip the next step.
+Optionally, if you already know the room id (rxx) of the desired room, you can provide it to the command to skip the next step.

 `?search [mii|rxx] [<miiName>,...|rxx]`
 ex. `?search mii camelwater123, beffjeff`